 3. Leverage an eSourcing platform

-Leveraging an eSourcing platform can give your procurement team more transparency and visibility regarding potential suppliers.
+Leveraging a strategic sourcing template for RFPs, RFIs, and RFQs can give your procurement team more transparency and visibility regarding potential suppliers.
 It should make it easier for procurement teams to acquire a better understanding of what each supplier can bring to the table; as well as identify specific qualities that will allow them to see if they are a great fit for the organization.

 4. Cultivate good supplier relationships